zoearen/dig245-final/README.md

 <details>
 <summary>In-class activity</summary>

+In groups, brainstorm on your topic(s) use the <a href="https://omundy.github.io/project-development-template/materials/brainstorming-disney-method/index.html" target="_blank">Disney Creative Strategy</a>, which asks your group to assume different "hats" in order to ideate on concepts, solutions, and risks.

+1. Everyone: post your subject or concept in Slack
+1. As Dreamers, add new ideas for projects based on the subject to the posts in your group
-In groups, brainstorm on your topic(s) using the <a href="https://omundy.github.io/project-development-template/materials/brainstorming-disney-method/index.html" target="_blank">Disney Creative Strategy</a>.
-How might you create something that helps others discuss, think about, or help to solve the issue.
+    - How might you create something that helps others discuss, think about, or help to solve the issue?
     - The more ideas the better.
 Brainstorming aims to produce quantity, from which we select quality ideas.
     - No criticism.
 Our goal is to generate a pool of ideas.
 All ideas are welcome.
-- Follow the plan, which asks your group to assume different "hats" in order to ideate on concepts, solutions, and risks.
+1. As Realists, after all have posted, talk about each in a group
+    - Think more practically, about how you would put the ideas into practice.
+1. After the session, explore the ideas and notes as a critic, to figure out what you can build in the given time

 </details>